Tisawesomeness/Minecord/README.md

 - *Send Typing:* If true, the bot will send typing packets.
 - *Show Memory:* Whether or not to show the memory in `&info`.
 - *Elevated Skip Cooldown:* Whether or not elevated users skip command cooldowns.
+- *Use Electroid API:* Whether to use the Electroid API to speed up player lookups.
+May cause slowdowns if the API is consistently down.
+- *Use Gapple API:* Whether to use the Gapple API to look up account types.
+May cause slowdowns if the API is consistently down.

 - *Send Server Count:* Whether or not the bot should send the guild count to bot list websites.
 - *Pw Token:* The token to use on bots.discord.pw.